jasonbayton/11ty/_src/blog/2020/01/the-decade-that-redefined-android-in-the-enterprise.md

 The introduction of Android Enterprise and those consistent management APIs really made things a lot easier for EMMs, but there were additional developments to come much later that truly puts the cherry on top.

-<figure class="wp-block-pullquote" style="border-color:#008c59">> Since MobileIron began managing Android devices with Froyo way back in 2010, we’ve witnessed a true sea change in the way Android devices are managed thanks to the introduction of Android Enterprise with Android 5.0.
+> Since MobileIron began managing Android devices with Froyo way back in 2010, we’ve witnessed a true sea change in the way Android devices are managed thanks to the introduction of Android Enterprise with Android 5.0.
 >
 > <cite>Russell Mohr, Director of Sales Engineering, MobileIron</cite>

-</figure>### The F-word <small>(Fragmentation)</small>
+### The F-word <small>(Fragmentation)</small>

 The word gets batted around still today, overwhelmingly more for clicks than anything else by the big tech sites, but when considering where Android is now compared to where it was even half a decade ago, there’s no comparison.